Renovated NYC museum hall showcases Indigenous perspectives

 “A lot of what we did was trying to bring this historic collection to the 21st century, and that’s by telling new stories with active voices in all of these communities and nations,” said Lauri Halderman, vice president for exhibition.

-It wasn’t a simple process, made even less so by the impact of the pandemic with its forcing of remote instead of in-person collaborations.
+It wasn’t a simple process, made even less so by the impact of the pandemic, which forced remote instead of in-person collaborations.

+“We didn’t really have a process or roadmap in front of us.
+We had to figure that out as we went … it’s hard work,” Halderman said.
+“But I think it was validated beyond all expectation when everybody came and said how proud they were.”

+In what’s new, items on display are accompanied by text in both English and Indigenous languages and the hall includes a gallery section showing how younger Indigenous artists are using motifs and designs from prior generations.
+There’s also a video piece with people talking about the tribes’ pasts, and their concerns in the present.

-There was also, and continues to be, the fundamental question of whether museums should be holding these collections and trying to tell these stories in the first place, given the role that theft and colonialization has played in building them, and the way Indigenous communities have been treated.
+There remains the fundamental question of whether museums should be holding these collections and trying to tell these stories in the first place, given the role that theft and colonialization has played in building them, and the way Indigenous communities have been treated.

 Museums “seem to function as very expensive, and in the case of the American Museum of Natural History, maybe the most expensive, trophy cases in the world,” said Haa’yuups, co-curator of the hall, who is Head of the House of Taḳiishtaḳamlthat-ḥ, of the Huupa‘chesat-ḥ First Nation.

-Deeper questions notwithstanding, those who took part in the process, both from the Indigenous nations and the museum staff, said it was a valuable one in terms of showing what is possible in terms of collaboration and listening to Indigenous voices.
+Deeper questions notwithstanding, members of the Indigenous nations and museum staff who took part in the process said it showed what’s possible in terms of collaboration and listening to Indigenous voices.

 “The best thing about this, the result of these consultants from the different native tribes,” said David Boxley, representing the Tsimshian tribe, “is that it’s our voice speaking.”

 Hajela is a member of the AP’s team covering race and ethnicity.
-She’s on Twitter at http://twitter.com/dhajela.
+She’s on Twitter at twitter.com/dhajela

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.